AAnquandah/CSC289/README.md

 # Hi, I'm Augustine 👋

  # About Me
 Born and raised in Ghana.
-I am married to by beautiful wife.
+I am married to my beautiful wife.

 Anything documentary you got me.
 I love to play soccer and I  do a little bit of cooking on my free time
 # Currently Learning